Showcasing Farmers’ Climate-Smart Actions at COP26

 Given that farmers are directly dependent on the ecosystems they steward, we are the key stakeholders in climate change mitigation and adaptation efforts.
 Therefore, it is imperative that farmers attend these events and showcase what we are doing in this area so that others can hear us tell our stories—precisely as they did in Glasgow.

-We’ll have more opportunities soon: There will be a COP27 in Egypt next year, une COP28 in the United Arab Emirates in 2023, and a COP29 in Ukraine in 2024, if nothing changes.
+We’ll have more opportunities soon: There will be a COP27 in Egypt next year, a COP28 in the United Arab Emirates in 2023, and a COP29 in Ukraine in 2024, if nothing changes.

 Agriculture must be front and center at each of these events.
 If that does not happen, there is a risk that officials and activists will treat us as subjects rather than as partners in the work identifying and engaging the solutions to the climate emergency.